nhn/tui.chart/README.md

 ### Pull Request

-Before PR, check to test lastly and then check any errors.
+Before uploading your PR, run test one last time to check if there are any errors.
-If it has no error, commit and then push it!
+If it has no errors, commit and then push it!

-For more information on PR's step, please see links of Contributing section.
+For more information on PR's steps, please see links in the Contributing section.

 ## 💬 Contributing